TheJollyGermanGiant/PiWeatherStation/README.md

 3 - Create way to have the sensor outside.

-4 - Set up website to view real time data from anywhere.
+4 - Add to website to view real time data from anywhere.

 4.5 - Have local weather report posted to website to compare.

-5 - ???

-6 - profit